maugavilla/well_hello_stats/tutorials/15_multinomial_logistic_regression.md

 $$

-Equivalently, the log-odds (logit) of the probability has a linear relation to the systematic compoenent of the **Generalized linear model**:
+Equivalently, the log-odds (logit) of the probability has a linear relation to the systematic component of the **Generalized linear model**:

 $$